 Pearl Jam had never been more popular than they were in early 1994.
-Armed with that sense of invincibility, the Seattle band set about taking on a concert industry behemoth in Ticketmaster.
+Armed with that sense of invincibility, the Seattle band set about taking on a concert industry behemoth.

-Pearl Jam charged that Ticketmaster, which in 1991 gobbled up its principal competitor in Ticketron, had effectively created a monopoly — and thus could pile on whatever it wanted in additional service fees, driving up the price for concerts.
-Pearl Jam wanted to charge no more than $18.50 for tickets in '94, with service fees of no more than $1.80.
-Ticketmaster balked, saying that it needed at least $2 in fees simply to cover its own costs.
+In a bold move, Pearl Jam charged Ticketmaster with creating a monopoly after they gobbled up principal competitor Ticketron in 1991.
+This allowed Ticketmaster to pile on whatever it wanted in additional service fees, which Pearl Jam said was driving up the price for concerts.
+The group wanted to charge no more than $18.50 for tickets in '94, with service fees of no more than $1.80.
+Ticketmaster balked, saying that they needed at least $2 in fees simply to cover costs.

-Pearl Jam ended up skipping a summer tour that year as the battle raged — no small thing, considering the celebrated reception the group's two most recent albums (1991's Ten and 1993's Vs.) had received.
+Pearl Jam ended up skipping a summer tour as the battle raged.
+That was no small thing, considering the huge reception the group's two most recent albums (1991's Ten and 1993's Vs.) had received.
 They tried, mostly for naught, to book into venues that weren't associated with Ticketmaster.

 "Our band, which is determined to keep ticket prices low, will always be in conflict with Ticketmaster," Gossard asserted.